 Not exactly.
 With a new computer program developed with the help of two ECE ILLINOIS professors, humans can now easily sort through long recordings while quickly picking out sounds that don’t belong.

-It’s the result of research ECE Professor Mark Allan Hasegawa-Johnson and several others recently published in two articles related to noises that grab human attention.
+It’s the result of research ECE Professor Mark Hasegawa-Johnson and several others recently published in two articles related to noises that grab human attention.

 The research started when Dirk Bernhardt-Walther, a former postdoctoral fellow at the Beckman Institute, worked with ECE Professor Thomas S Huang to research what visual elements elicit human attention.

 Then, the research group started discussing ways that research could be applied, and came up with two possibilities, Hasegawa-Johnson said.

 The first publication, in Pattern Recognition Letters, explains what Hasegawa-Johnson called an “unexpectedly simple” answer to the first question.
 Noises that get humans’ attention start loudly.
 It doesn’t matter how loud they are when they end, or if they’re periodic.
 Even pitch doesn’t matter.